 Permanent Life Insurance and Tax Deferred Growth

-This an important advantage when considering permanent life insurance strategies such as the infinite banking concept®, which is based upon a number of concepts such as the velocity of money and creating financial arbitrage to facilitate other activities such as real estate investing through cash value life insurance.
+This an important advantage when considering permanent life insurance strategies such as the infinite banking concept®, which is based upon a number of concepts such as the velocity of money and creating financial arbitrage to facilitate other activities such as real estate wealth building strategies.

-There are various types of permanent life insurance that all offer tax deferred cash value accumulation, which are indexed universal life insurance, variable life insurance, private placement life insurance, and participating whole life insurance.
+There are various types of permanent life insurance that all offer tax deferred cash value accumulation, which are indexed universal life insurance, variable life insurance, private placement life insurance, and dividend paying whole life insurance.
 And in some cases guaranteed universal life insurance offers some cash accumulation.

 Estate Tax Advantages of Permanent Life Insurance